on the road preparations tools country information links about us contact home

 Connecting the racks to the bike

 If you plan to go on a long trip, checking your eyelets (the small rings on your frame where you connect the racks) should be the first thing you look at before you set off.
 Letting your local welder put some more solder on the connections won't hurt at all.
-We have had these connections welded and re-welded several times now, on both our bikes; in Portugal, Kyrgyzstan, South Korea, Belize and Peru.
+We have had these connections welded and re-welded several times now, on both our bikes; in Portugal, Kyrgyzstan, South Korea, Belize, Peru and finally the Netherlands.

 + incredible strength; low maintenance